What is water puppetry about?

 The world-famous Thang Long Water Puppet Theatre

-I had an opportunity to watch a show of the Thang Long Water Puppet Theatre.
+I had an opportunity to watch a show at the Thang Long Water Puppet Theatre in Hanoi.

 I went to buy a ticket first thing in the morning on the day of the show.
 When it was my turn in the short line at the ticket office, I was told they only had a few tickets left for the last performance of the day, at 8 p.m.
 I still happily bought it as it was my only chance to watch such a performance on that trip.
 The ticket cost 100 000 dongs, about 5 USD.

-The audience comprised of mostly adult foreign tourists, but some children too.
+The audience comprised mostly adult foreign tourists, but some children too.

 The show was about one hour long and left a distinctive and lasting impression.